entrepeneur4lyf/SkyThought/skythought/evals/README.md

 The Backend also consists of configuration at instantiation (ex; the data type for the model), along with sampling parameters during generation (temperature, max tokens, etc).

+During evaluation, the above tie in together and the flow is as follows:
+1. Load dataset and create conversations based on the Task and Model specified by the user
+2. Generate model responses from the Backend based on the provided sampling parameters
+3. Score model responses based on the Task
+4. Output final results